 “And I was answering in kind.
 What is your next question.”

 I gaze at her as she stands there regally.
 Calm, collected, elegant.
 The candles set around the circle sputter softly in the crisp, what should have been slightly stale dank basement air, but instead smells of summer fields, fresh lightning, magnolia blossoms, and babbling brooks.
 A full five minutes pass before I realize I had become utterly lost in awe of her beauty, as if somehow gazing simultaneously at an ocean sunrise, a glorious mountain range, a field of ripe wheat, every manner of spring and summer flower, a bee at work on an apple blossom, a wedded lover’s first embrace, a nursing newborn babe, and an ancient couple falling asleep forever in each other’s arms.
-The bottomless depth of her eyes held me fast and it took an extreme gasping effort to break the gaze I’d realized had rolled back the curtains and allowed my spirit to peek out and likewise to be observed.
+The bottomless depth of her eyes held me fast and it takes an extreme gasping effort to break the gaze I realize had rolled back the curtains and allowed my spirit to peek out and likewise to be observed.

 “Yes… you will do.”
-She whispers, decisively, motionless, but somehow wholly angled toward me in a hungry anticipation.
+She whispers, decisively, motionless, but somehow wholly angled toward me in hungry anticipation.